aeconoclast/aeconoclast.github.io/index.md

 permalink: /
 ---

-I started contributing in 2025, after figuring out how to use GitHub Pages.
+I started contributing in 2025.
 My first contribution is adding an option to ydotool that speeds up mouse clicks.
 Look it up [here](https://aeconoclast.github.io/free-mouse-clicks.html)